taogen-docs/resources-of-learning/domains/generative-ai.md

 ## AI Business

+- AI AGENTS UNLEASHED: Automate Everything, Save Hours Daily, and Scale Your Business Without Writing a Single Line of Code (2025) by Avery Smartwell
 - **AI Entrepreneur’s Handbook: Build a Profitable Business and Make Money** by Unleashing the Power of ChatGPT and Artificial Intelligence (Includes 150+ ChatGPT prompts to turbocharge your business) (2024) by Kartikeya Malhotra
 - Agentic Artificial Intelligence: Harnessing AI Agents to Reinvent Business, Work and Life (2025) by Pascal Bornet (Author), Jochen Wirtz (Author), Thomas H. Davenport
 - AI Agents Explained for Business Leaders: Harness Agentic AI Systems and Intelligent Automation to Supercharge Workflows, Unleash AI-Powered Growth ...
 (Generative AI & Chat GPT Mastery Series) (2025) by David M. Patel